edelstone/actionverb.com/working-at-action-verb.md

 We also offer an annual bonus depending on performance and a signing bonus of $2,500 for you to use to purchase a new computer.

-We also offer a great healthcare package for employees, and we'll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
+We fully pay for your health insurance (exact plan details depend on your state of residence), and we'll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
+We want your family to be healthy.

 We expect to add 401(k) and employee stock ownership options in the future.